Bulletin #4805, Recognizing the Signs of Farm Family Stress

 Farm families can experience financial and emotional stress for many reasons.
 It can happen as the result of a sudden event—like crop loss, an accident, a personnel change, or a family death.
 Or it may be the result of several consecutive years of difficult farming conditions, low income generation, prolonged physical illness, excessive working hours, or relationship difficulties.

 There are several signs that a farm family may be in need of help.
-Such signs can be observed by partners, friends, extended family members, neighbors, milk haulers, veterinarians, feed/seed dealers, clergy persons, school personnel, or health and human service workers.
+Such signs can be observed by partners, friends, extended family members, neighbors, milk haulers, veterinarians, feed and seed dealers, clergy persons, school personnel, or health and human service workers.
 These signs include the following:

 - Change in routines: Farmers or members of the farm family may change who attends a market, stop attending regular meetings or religious activities, drop out of 4-H or other groups, or fail to stop in at the local coffee shop or feed mill.